Homemade Creole Seasoning

 • Black pepper — freshly ground is my go-to, but the kind that’s already ground from the store also works.
 You could also use white pepper.

 • Sweet paprika — I really like using a sweeter, milder paprika in this recipe since we’re getting heat from other ingredients.
-A smoky paprika is really interesting here, too, if you like the smokiness.
+A smoked paprika is really interesting here, too, if you like the smokiness.

 • Dried oregano — this herb adds flavor and some brightness to the seasoning blend.